200 Lawyers 15 Offices 620 Cases

 In a Win for Endangered Salmon, Court Orders Puyallup River Dam Removal

-What happened: A federal district court recently ruled that a large portion of Electron Dam must be removed from the Puyallup River in Washington because the dam harms fish protected under the Endangered Species Act.
+What happened: The Ninth Circuit Court of Appeals just affirmed a decision that will let Washington’s Puyallup River flow free.
+The court held that a portion of Electron Dam must be removed from the river because the dam harms fish protected under the Endangered Species Act.

 Why it matters: Electron Dam has been harming Chinook salmon, steelhead, and trout for nearly 100 years.
 In 2020, the company that operates the dam tried to replace a spillway and botched the job, creating more hazards for the fish.
 Earthjustice went to court to press for the new segment’s removal on behalf of the Puyallup Tribe.
 Salmon and other native fish play a critical role in the Tribe’s culture and economy.
 With this part of the dam gone, the river will flow naturally for the first time in almost a century.